dotnet/linker/docs/error-codes.md

 #### `IL2038`: No members were resolved for for 'memberTypes' in DynamicDependencyAttribute on 'member'

 - The DynamicallyAccessedMemberTypes passed into the DynamicDependencyAttribute constructor did not match any members on the specified type.
-No members will be kept for this attribute.
+No members will be kept for this type.
 Ensure that you are using DynamicallyAccessedMemberTypes which exist for the type.